-To verify that these findings are robust to training hyperparameters and reset timing, we repeated the experiment with a different learning rate and a different timestep to stop resets and discard experiences, observing the same qualitative pattern (see ~\autoref{sec:appendix_additional}).
-These findings demonstrate that AltNet’s gains are not driven by increased model capacity; it maintains its advantages even when the total number of parameters is matched to that of the baseline SAC.
+To verify that these findings are robust to training hyperparameters and reset timing, we repeated the experiment with a different learning rate and a different cutoff timestep for stopping resets and discarding experiences, and observed the same qualitative pattern (see ~\autoref{sec:appendix_additional}).
+These findings demonstrate that AltNet’s gains are not driven by increased model capacity; it maintains its advantages even when the total number of parameters matches that of the SAC baseline.
 In addition, increasing the number of networks does not yield any further gains.
 Rather, AltNet's improvements arise from the interplay between alternating resets and replay buffer preservation.
-Resets restore plasticity by erasing accumulated pathologies such as neuron inactivity, rank collapse, or inflated weight norms (see \autoref{sec:appendix_plasticity}); it reinitializes the network into a more plastic and learnable state, allowing it to better exploit the increasingly representative replay buffer as training progresses.
-Resets also allow diverse policies to sequentially interact in the environment, which may help with exploration.
-Alternating networks and preservation of the replay buffer maintain the stability and continuity of learning across resets in SAC.
-We find that disabling either of these components, alternating resets or replay buffer preservation, damages performance when paired with SAC, and both must be maintained throughout training.
-Next, we examine whether AltNet’s benefits extend to the on-policy methods that lack a replay buffer.\\
+Resets restore plasticity by mitigating failure modes such as persistently inactive neurons, rank collapse, or inflated weight norms (see \autoref{sec:appendix_plasticity}); they reinitialize the network into a more plastic and learnable state, allowing AltNet to better exploit the increasingly representative replay buffer as training progresses.
+Resets also allow diverse policies to sequentially interact with the environment, which may help with exploration.
+Alternating networks and preserving the replay buffer maintain learning stability and continuity across resets.
+We find that disabling either of these components negatively impacts AltNet's performance when paired with SAC.
+Next, we examine whether AltNet’s benefits extend to on-policy methods, which lack a replay buffer.\extraParagraphSpacing{}

-\subsection{AltNet in on-policy settings}
+\subsection{AltNet in On-Policy Settings}

-On-policy reinforcement learning provides a critical test of a method’s generality and robustness.
-In on-policy RL, agents collect trajectories by following their current policy, and updates are performed only on those freshly collected samples.
-Agents do not have access to a replay buffer to use past data. \\
+On-policy reinforcement learning is a critical test of a method’s generality and robustness.
+In on-policy RL, agents collect trajectories by following their current policy, and updates are performed only on newly collected samples.
+Agents do not have access to a replay buffer to use past data.\extraParagraphSpacing{}